ADA Facebook Pet Friendly EHO

 How To Jumpstart The ConversationAbout Senior Living

-When it seems that the time is right to consider a move to a senior living community, starting the dialogue with a loved one or even with yourself might be the most difficult part.
+When the time seems right to consider a move to a senior living community, initiating the conversation with a loved one or even with yourself may be the most challenging part.
 Why?
-Its human nature to be resistant to change – and many individuals in previous generations have strong feelings about staying in their own homes.
-It doesn’t have to be so difficult to talk about getting older, plans for the future, needing help and finding the best living option.
-Use these helpful tips to open the lines of communication and start having conversations about the future well in advance before it becomes a necessity.
+It’s human nature to want to resist change, and many people have strong feelings about staying in their own homes.
+It doesn’t have to be so difficult to talk about getting older, planning for the future, needing help and finding the best living option.
+Use these helpful tips to start having conversations and open the lines of communication about the future before it becomes a necessity.

 Talk To Your Parents About A Positive Plan For The Future

-- Make a list of your objectives for your parent or family member.
-For example, you may be hoping for a safer situation for them or help with keeping up with chores around the house.
-Write down everything that you’re looking for but don’t start putting together a plan on your own.
-Instead, get ready to guide the conversation by allowing them to express their perspective on future plans.
+Create a list of your objectives for your parents or family member.
+For example, you may be looking for a safer environment for them, or help keeping up with household chores.
+Prepare to guide the conversation by allowing them to express their perspective on future plans.

-- Set up a time to talk and let them know about your concerns ahead of time so they can start to think about what they envision for the future.
-Feeling blindsided by the conversation could put them on the defensive.
-Let any siblings and family members know about your planned discussion so they are aware of it even if they aren’t able to be present.
+Set up a time to talk and let them know about your concerns ahead of time, so they can start thinking about what they envision for the future.
+They could become defensive if they feel blindsided by the conversation.
+Reach out to any siblings and family members about your planned discussion so they are aware of it, even if they won’t be able to attend.

-- Research different options in senior living in your desired area.
-As you educate yourself, you’ll likely find a range of options from independent living and in-home care to assisted living and continuing care, all of which include different types of senior care services.
+Research various senior living options in your targeted area.
+As you educate yourself, you’ll likely find a range of options, including independent living, in-home care, assisted living and continuing care, all of which offer different types of senior care services.
 Be honest about the amount of help your loved one truly needs – above all, you want them to have the proper care.

-- Try to talk in person if possible, and choose a time when you are both well-rested and can talk without interruption.
+Sit down to talk in person and choose a time when you are both well-rested and can talk uninterrupted.
 You might want to go to a neutral site outside of their home and could also consider involving an outside person close to the family, such as an attorney, physician, minister or friend.

-- Use questions with supportive, non-confrontational language while making clear your concerns for your parent.
-Let them know you care about how they are doing, how they feel about their own aging and what they want the rest of their life to be like.
+Ask questions, using gentle, non-confrontational language while clearly expressing your concern for your parent’s well-being.
+Let them know you care deeply about how they are feeling, their perspective on aging and what they hope for in the years ahead.

 Sample questions:

-- Soak in what they have to say rather than providing a solution.
+Listen to what they have to say rather than offering an immediate solution.
 Reassure them that you are their partner in solving a particular need or issue in their life.
-Remember to use open body language – no crossed arms or hunched shoulders.
-Be patient and respectful – you can always pick up the conversation at a later time if it gets heated or overly emotional.
+Remember to use open body language – avoid crossing your arms or hunching your shoulders.
+Be patient and respectful – you can always pick up the conversation later if it gets overly emotional.

-- Keep talking.
+Keep talking.
 Although it would be nice to wrap things up in one conversation, you will likely need to have multiple discussions.
-It’s best to address one issue at a time rather than trying to resolve everything at once – except of course if you have an emergent health issue or safety risk to address with your parent at home.
+It’s best to address one issue at a time rather than trying to resolve everything at once, unless you have an emergent health issue or safety risk to address with your parent at home.

 Learn The Next Steps To Take